XRPL-Labs/xumm-for-woocommerce/README.txt

 1. Setup screen for payments.
 2. This is the standard setup to receive XRP.
 It shows a connected message and no errors.
 3. What the user will see when submitting the payment.
-4. The setup page in the admin panel on the XUMM api.
+4. The setup page in the admin panel on the Xaman api.

 == Changelog ==